sarajw/whimsica11y/testing.md

 ## Tabbing

 Just hit that tab key!
-Watch it jump between any links and buttons you have in your page.
+Watch it jump between any inputs, links or buttons you have in your page.

 Check that the tabbing order makes sense, and that everything you want a person to be able to activate or give input to is available in the tabbing order.

 Can't see anything change?
 You have tabs and links but nothing is happening?
-It might be your LINK TO FOCUS STYLES
+It might be your [focus styles](/guide/#focus-styles) need some attention.

 ## Screen readers

-We can of course install screen readers (SRs), but they do have a learning curve, and even a very experienced sighted accessibility consultant won't use them quite like a blind person will.
+We can of course install screen readers (SRs), but they do have a learning curve, and even an experienced sighted accessibility consultant won't use them quite like a blind person will.

 That said, it's worth a try to fire up either the built-in SR in your operating system (VoiceOver for MacOS, Narrator for Windows, and Orca is available for Linux), look up its keyboard controls and have a listen to what it says and how it progresses down the page.